Role of CaliforniaVolunteers During a Disaster

 During a disaster, all donation information posted about grantmaking and 501(C)(3) organizations is provided for information purposes only.
-It does not constitute a request by the State of California, or the Governor for donations to any particular organization.
+It does not constitute a request by the State of California, the Governor or First Lady for donations to any particular organization.

 CaliforniaVolunteers strongly encourages potential volunteers or donors to investigate unfamiliar organizations before donating money, goods or services.